-A secure information system must prevent disclosure (confidentiality) or modification (integrity) of sensitive data to an unauthorized party and ensure that data are accessible (availability) [22].
+A secure information system must prevent disclosure (confidentiality) or modification (integrity) of sensitive data to an unauthorized party and ensure that data are accessible (availability) [24].
 These requirements can be enforced by assuring only authorized access to the system and its resources.
 Commonly, this process is referred to as access control and there exist multiple well-established access control mechanisms.
 For example, in Discretionary Access Control (DAC) mechanism, the access is defined based on the user's identity.
-This results in access rules that are specified specifically for this identity, e.g., in the form of an access control matrix [25].
-Another well-known access control (RBAC) where access is granted or denied based on the user roles and access rules defined for these roles.
+This results in access rules that are specified specifically for this identity, e.g., in the form of an access control matrix [27].
+Another well-known access control mechanism is called Role-Based Access Control (RBAC) where access is granted or denied based on the user roles and access rules defined for these roles.

-One disadvantage of aforementioned access control mechanisms is that they commonly rely on some centralized trusted authority, making it difficult to implement them in large scale and open systems [9].
+One disadvantage of the aforementioned access control mechanisms is that they commonly rely on some centralized trusted authority, making it difficult to implement them in large scale and open systems [11].
 The idea of CAC is based on well-known cryptographic mechanisms and regulates access permissions based on the possession of encryption keys.
 In CAC, the stored data are encrypted and can only be accessed by those users who have the corresponding keys.
-One benefit of this approach is that the data owner can grant keys to receivers of his choice using established key distribution mechanisms, thus enforcing the access control without relying on the trusted third party.
+One positive advantage of this approach is that the data owner can grant keys to other involved parties of his choice using established key distribution mechanisms, thus enforcing the access control without relying on the trusted third party.